AI API Rate Limits 2026: OpenAI, Anthropic, Gemini RPM, TPM & 429 Fixes

 Bottom Line

-- OpenAI has the highest theoretical ceiling at 30M TPM (Tier 5), but you need $1,000+ in cumulative spend to unlock it.
-For most startups, Tier 2-3 at 2-4M TPM is more realistic and still competitive.
+- OpenAI has the highest published standard ceiling at 40M TPM (Tier 5), but you need $1,000+ in cumulative spend and 30+ days since first successful payment to unlock it.
+For most startups, Tier 2-3 at 1-2M TPM is more realistic and still competitive.

 - xAI (Grok) sits in the middle with reasonable limits and free credits for getting started, though it cannot match Gemini or OpenAI on raw throughput.

-For most production applications, the optimal strategy is: start with Gemini for free-tier development, add OpenAI as your primary provider at Tier 2+, and keep DeepSeek or Gemini Flash as a high-TPM failover for burst traffic.
+For most production applications, the optimal strategy is: start with Gemini for free-tier development, add OpenAI for high-confidence tasks at Tier 2+, and overweight DeepSeek V4 Flash for low-cost repeated-context agent traffic.
 Use the Batch API for everything that does not need real-time responses.

-Rate limits will continue to increase as providers scale their infrastructure, but in February 2026, these are the numbers you need to plan around.
+Rate limits will continue to change as providers scale their infrastructure, but as of May 6, 2026, these are the official-doc baselines you should verify against your own provider dashboards before production launch.

 Related tools and guides: